scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 measured.
 Based on this information the event can be histogramed into two dimensional data structures to form an actual image.

-Because of the low intensities associated recording of individual events, the measured signal follows Poisson statistics.
+The measured signal follows Poisson statistics, as a consequence of the low intensities associated recording of individual events. events, the measured signal follows Poisson statistics.
 This imposes a non-linear relationship between the measured signal and true underlying intensity as well as a coupling of the signal with the